 Disciples of Welcome

-There is no magic bullet solution, no magic formula.
+There is no silver bullet solution, no magic formula.
 Instead, what faith leaders need in this moment is a cultivation of the heart, a community of mutual support, and the building of new skill sets to become ambassadors across multiple divides.
-Such is the vision of Disciples of Welcome, a learning journey exclusively for rural North Carolina UMC pastors.
+Such is the vision of Disciples of Welcome, a learning journey for United Methodist clergy serving in North Carolina.

-Spread the word!
+Help us spread the word!
 Do you know a UMC pastor in North Carolina who would be a great fit for Disciples of Welcome?
-Encourage them to stay tuned for application info on this page!

 Questions?
 Contact Margaret Ernst email@example.com.

 Three in-person retreats with full lodging covered and travel stipends available.
 Dates: September 23-25, 2019, April 20-22, 2020, Sept.
 28-30, 2020.